letung3105/csproject-2020-siem/docs/sprint01/review.md

 # Port scan alerts

-The scan alerts are raised when the number of TCP connection to closed ports reaches a threshold within a fixed time windows.
+The scan alerts are raised when the number of TCP connection to closed ports reaches a threshold within a fixed time windows, the threshold for each alert is defined differently.

-+ Vertical scan alert counts the number of closed ports that were accessed per host address.
++ Vertical: Number of ports that were accessed per host address.

-+ Horizontal scan alert counts the number of host addresses that were accessed per closed port.
++ Horizontal: Number of host addresses that were accessed per port.

-+ Block scan alert counts the number of host addresses whose many closed ports were accessed.
++ Block: Number of host addresses whose many ports were accessed.

 ---

 # Plans for next week

++ Work on non-function requirements.
 + Tackle task 4.
     + Fix existing modules (if needed) for integration.
     + Starts prioritizing the alerts.